ecourtial/gmg/README.md

 A personal educational test project to manage my video games collection.
 Games can be sorted by support, todo list, watch list, ranking...

+## Utilization

+* In dev mode: just do a __docker compose up__.
+In production, make your gunicorn server to launch the application __app.py__.

+* An empty database is given in the repository: just import it.

+* Once the application is running, go to __/register__ to create an account.

+* Then go to your database to enable the user you just created.
+That's it.

 ## Stack :light_rail:

 * Docker